Hormonal pills are possible. Rating of the best contraceptives

 • Was there a birth or not?

-• Past illnesses
+• Past diseases

 • Woman's weight

-• The presence of diabetes
+• Presence of diabetes mellitus

-• The presence of gynecological ailments
+• Presence of gynecological ailments

 How to choose birth control pills without a doctor, on your own?